-Your heat source, and most importantly a consistent heat source is undoubtedly the most important part of BBQ.
+Your heat source, and most importantly a consistent heat source, is undoubtedly the most important part of BBQ.
 Charcoal needs to be prepared and configured right to create long, low and consistent heat for smoking, with the two most popular methods being the snake method and the minion method.

 Here I have outlined how to get both of these methods started.
 I’ve used Heat Beads® briquettes in the examples below because the uniformity of them creates consistency for me, but equally, you can use lump charcoal for the same purpose.
 In both cases, once lit, you need to understand how the vents on your smoker work to control airflow and therefore burn time and temperature.

-The snake method is the used mostly in kettle BBQ’s, like Weber, and is designed to use the lit fuel to light the unlit fuel progressively.
+The snake method is the used mostly in kettle BBQ’s, like a Weber, and is designed to use the lit fuel to light the unlit fuel progressively.
 Depending on how much fuel you use and your vents and temperature, you can get a cooking time of between 7-12 hours in general.

 I generally start from the end of the snake (where I want it to burn to) and lay two briquettes flat side by side for my two rows, This will help the rest of them stand upright (but on a slight angle) around the rest of the kettle.